 Favorite Pictures of the World Bicycle Tour

-As a professionally trained artist, Scott’s photos been featured in newspapers and websites around the world, such as: featured on NewZealand.com, used by the Australian Parliament, the Tanzanian Ministry of health, The Malawi Association UK, The New York Times, San Francisco Chronicle and much more.
+As a professionally trained artist, Scott’s photos have been featured in newspapers and websites around the world, such as: featured on NewZealand.com, used by the Australian Parliament, the Tanzanian Ministry of Health, The Malawi Association UK, The New York Times, San Francisco Chronicle and much more.
 Scott’s photos are available for sharing with credit or purchase for commercial use.
 More info.

 Below are some of my favorite pictures of my trip, featured in newspapers all over the world.
 (Of course, I’m saving the best of the best for the book and slideshows.)
-I took over 4000 photographs, most of them using a 35mm film Canon Rebel, sending the rolls of film home one-by-one in the mail.
+I took over 4000 photographs, most of them using a 35mm film Canon Rebel, sending the rolls of film home one by one in the mail.
 My camera survived all the crashes, vibrations and humidity.
 Unfortunately, the lens started to malfunction.
 I think I got it wet during my trip to Victoria Falls where the pounding waterfalls make a constant mist.

 My Favorite Photograph

 The bicycle that went around the world

 Below is one of my favorite subject matters, though I don’t even know why — misspelled and misleading and just weird signs.